rawcomposition/bird-finder/README.md

 The tool can be used at: [http://birding.rawcomposition.com](http://birding.rawcomposition.com)

 ## Contributing
 Feel free to open a pull request if you have a feature you would like to add.
-There's a few features I would like to add at somepoint to make it more useful.
+There's a few features I would like to add at some point to make it more useful.

 ### To Do
 - Refresh cache after 30 days (currently hotspots are cached indefinitely)